Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>I'm opening web files locally (as in opening html pages that you have created or downloaded) and the background is not the color it should be.</h3>
 <p>To change the directory browsing page and change how .css or some .txt files appear when opened with Firefox, I had to specify it to affect urls that start with "file:///", meaning that any file opened with Firefox will get overriden with those rules as well.
 To prevent this, go to userContent.css, and comment out the lines that affect this url (This rule should be exactly under the color variables at the start of the file).</p>

-<h3>Multirow tabs draggability isn't working right!</h3>
+<h3>I placed userchrome.css inside my chrome folder and I still don't have multi-row tabs!</h3>
-<p>There is currently a problem with the multirow-tab code when you have more than 1 row of tabs visible that makes dragging tabs to other rows a bit erratic, so it will only drag the tabs to the previous row for some reason.
-You can fix this by using the method described in the "Scrollbars & tooltips dark theme" folder (to be able to use external javascript files), and then placing the file <b>MultiRowTabLiteforFx.uc.js</b> inside your chrome folder.</p>
+<p>While we only needed to use CSS to enable multi-row tabs, this broke tabs draggability, making reordering tabs when it was enabled a bit erratic, so to fix this, I decided to put all multi-row tabs code inside the <b>MultiRowTabLiteforFx.uc.js</b> file.
+This means that now Multi-row tabs can be enabled following the method described in the "Scrollbars & tooltips dark theme" folder (to be able to use external javascript files), and then placing the file <b>MultiRowTabLiteforFx.uc.js</b> inside your chrome folder.
+If you are updating from an old version of this theme, you should delete the lines about multi-row tabs from your old userchrome as well (that way you can enable multi-row by just placing or deleting the previously mentioned file).</p>

 <h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>
 <p>The main reason is that you can't style firefox about: pages nor the scrollbar with just stylus.</p>